-- 1. To elect two Class II directors to serve until the 2023 Annual Meeting of stockholders or until their respective successors are duly elected and qualified; - 2.
-To ratify the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020: - 3.
-To approve the amendment to the 2014 Equity Incentive Plan; - 4.
-To approve, on an advisory basis, executive compensation; - 5.
-To approve, on an advisory basis, the frequency of future advisory notes on executive compensation; and - 6.
+- 1. To elect two Class II directors to serve until the 2026 Annual Meeting of stockholders or until their respective successors are duly elected and qualified; - 2.
+To ratify the appointment of Marcum LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; - 3.
+To approve, on an advisory basis, executive compensation; - 4.
+To approve, on an advisory basis, the frequency of future advisory votes on executive compensation; - 5.
+To approve the amended and restated 2014 Equity Incentive Plan; - 6.
+To approve the issuance of the shares upon the exercise of the warrants sold in the private placement described herein (the "Private Placement"); and - 7.
 Transact any other business as may properly come before the meeting or any postponement or adjournment thereof.

-Our Board of Directors (our "Board" or "Board" or "Board of Directors") has fixed the close of business on April 8, 2020 as the record date for the Annual Meeting.
-Only stockholders of record on April 8, 2020 are entitled to notice of and to vote at the Annual Meeting.
+Our Board of Directors (the "Board" or "Board of Directors") has fixed the close of business on April 12, 2023 as the record date for the Annual Meeting.
+Only stockholders of record on April 12, 2023 are entitled to notice of and to vote at the Annual Meeting.
 Further information regarding voting rights and the matters to be voted upon is presented in the accompanying proxy statement.

 Your vote is important.
 Whether or not you plan to attend the Annual Meeting, please cast your vote via the Internet, as promptly as possible, as instructed in the accompanying proxy statement.
 We encourage you to vote via the Internet.
-It is convenient, is more environmentally friendly, and saves us significant postage and processing costs.
-This notice of Annual Meeting of Stockholders and the accompanying proxy statement are being distributed to stockholders on or about April 20, 2020.
+It is convenient, more environmentally friendly, and saves us significant postage and processing costs.
+This Notice of Annual Meeting of Stockholders and the accompanying proxy statement are being distributed to stockholders on or about April 19, 2023.